Interplay of Charge Density Wave and Magnetism on the Kagom\'e Lattice

-The coexistent state of fully polarized FM and complex bond-ordered CDW obtained at $V=(1.2, 2.8)$ is illustrated in Fig. \ref{fig2}d, with $n_A$ = 1.420, $n_B$ = 1.413, and $\chiup^\downarrow$ = (0.197 + 0.028$i$, 0.194 $-$ 0.029$i$, 0.241 + 0.028$i$).
-We call this state as FM+LC hereinafter, since the complex bonds of spin-$\downarrow$ electrons generate spin-polarized LCs circulating on the kagom\'e lattice.
-Consequently, the spin-$\downarrow$ bands are topologically nontrivial.
-The band dispersion is presented in Fig. \ref{fig2}e, with the Chern numbers of the isolated spin-$\downarrow$ bands indicated by numbers.
-Note that while the Chern number of individual band may change its value as $V_{1,2}$ change in the FM+LC regime in the phase diagram we explored, the total Chern number of all occupied bands $\mathcal{N}$ remains unchanged and $\mathcal{N}=-1$.
-As a result, FM+LC is a spin-polarized Chern insulator exhibiting quantum anomalous Hall effect \cite{PCDai-Nature22}.
+The coexistent state of $f$FM and complex bond-ordered CDW obtained at $V=(1.2, 2.8)$ is illustrated in Fig. \ref{fig2}d, with $n_A$=1.420, $n_B$=1.413, and $\chiup^\downarrow$ = (0.197+0.028$i$, 0.194$-$0.029$i$, 0.241+0.028$i$).
+We call this state as $f$FM+LC hereinafter, since the complex bonds of spin-down electrons generate spin-polarized LCs circulating on the kagom\'e lattice.
+Consequently, the spin-down bands are topologically nontrivial \cite{Dong-PRB23}.
+The band dispersion is presented in Fig. \ref{fig2}e, with the Chern numbers of the isolated spin-down bands indicated by numbers.
+Note that while the Chern number of an individual band may change its value as $V_{1,2}$ varies in the $f$FM+LC regime in the phase diagram, the total Chern number of all occupied bands remains unchanged.
+As a result, $f$FM+LC is a spin-polarized Chern insulator exhibiting QAH effect.

-\textit{CDW enhanced magnetism} - Next, we set onsite $U=3.6$ where the magnetic ground state is a partially polarized FM with ordered moment $m$ = 0.328 $\mu_B$, which we label as a $p$FM to distinguish from FM with full spin polarization.
+\textit{CDW enhanced magnetism} - Next, we set onsite $U=3.6$ where the magnetic ground state is a partially polarized FM ($p$FM) with ordered moment $m$ = 0.328 $\mu_B$.
 The band dispersion is shown in Fig. \ref{fig1}d.
-The vH points of spin-minority electrons are driven closer to, but still quite away from the Fermi level, due to the insufficiency of FM splitting.
-Fig. \ref{fig3}a displays the ground state phase diagram at fixed $U=3.6$ in the $V_1$-$V_2$ plane.
-Clearly, the uniform $p$FM is the ground state in the regime where inter-site interactions are weak, while FM+ISD and FM+LC set in, respectively, when nn $V_1$ or nnn $V_2$ is sufficiently strong.
-Intriguingly, at the onset of $2a_0 \times 2a_0$ bond-ordered CDW, the FM moments are enhanced from a partially polarized value in $p$FM to fully polarized one in FM+ISD or FM+LC.
-This drives the vH points of spin-minority bands to the Fermi level and thus gains energy by gapping out the vH points via the formation of $2a_0 \times 2a_0$ CDW.
+Clearly, the vH points of spin-minority bands are driven close to, but still quite far below the Fermi level, due to the weak FM splitting in $p$FM.
+If CDW and magnetism were decoupled, the magnetization would persist unaltered when inter-site Coulomb interactions are introduced, and the latter of any physical magnitude would fail to gap out the vH points far below the Fermi level, thus preventing the emergence of $2a_0 \times 2a_0$ CDWs.
+Instead, due to the interplay between CDW and magnetism, the system would rather pay some energy to fully polarize the spins and drive the vH points close to the Fermi level, such that the vH points can be gapped out to gain more energy in the formation of $2a_0 \times 2a_0$ CDWs.
+Indeed, as shown in Fig. \ref{fig3}a at fixed $U=3.6$, while $p$FM remains as the ground state in the regime where inter-site interactions are weak, real and complex $2a_0 \times 2a_0$ CDWs set in when $V_1$ and $V_2$ are sufficiently strong, resulting in $f$FM+ISD and $f$FM+LC in the phase diagram.